ploomber/jupysql/doc/api/configuration.md

 select * from languages where rating > 10.5
 ```

-The sql file will be saved in
+The sql file will be saved at
 `jupysql-snippets/rated_high.sql`

+with the following contents

+`select * from languages where rating > 10.5`